Overview

 Course content for year 3

-In Year 3 you can specialise in the areas of PPE that you are interested in.
+In Year 3 you can specialise in the areas of politics, philosophy or economics that you are most interested in.

-As well as studying taught courses, you also do a dissertation on a topic of your choice.
+As well as studying course units, you will also complete a dissertation delving into a topic of your choice.

 Course units for year 3